Background pattern

 • If you have glaucoma (high eye pressure).

-• If you have severe liver or kidney disease.
+• If you have a serious liver or kidney disease.

-Warnings and precautions
+Warnings and Precautions

-Consult your doctor or pharmacist before starting to take this medication.
+Consult your doctor or pharmacist before starting to take this medicine.

-• Patients with asthma who are sensitive to acetylsalicylic acid.
+• Asthmatic patients sensitive to acetylsalicylic acid.

 During treatment with Kerngrip, inform your doctor immediately if:

-Children and adolescents
+Children and Adolescents

 Taking Kerngrip with other medications

-Particularly, if you are using any of the following medications, as it may be necessary to modify the dose of some of them or discontinue treatment:
+In particular, if you are using any of the following medications, it may be necessary to modify the dose of some of them or interrupt treatment:

 • Medications for treating epilepsy: Antiepileptics (lamotrigine, phenytoin, or other hydantoins, phenobarbital, methylphenobarbital, primidone, carbamazepine).